Osiris-Team/AutoPlug-Client/README.md

    <img src="https://i.imgur.com/BMpvtWP.png">
 </div>

  AutoPlug-Client is a standalone, executable Java program that has multiple execution modes: Server-Wrapper, CLI-Tool, Background-Service.
 Its main purpose is to automate updating of any sofware related to servers and simplify server maintenance in general.
-While all server types are compatible, the majority of its features cater specifically to Minecraft, which is renowned as the world's top-selling game and boasts an exceptionally extensive modding community.
+While all server types are compatible (including Steam game servers), the majority of its features cater specifically to Minecraft, which is renowned as the world's top-selling game and boasts an exceptionally extensive modding community.

 ## Links